-On August 30, 2023, the Company announced a planned initial diamond drilling program that focused on targets identified on the west side of the Project, nearest to the Rio Tinto mine.
-The program evaluated six priority targets and comprise approximately 3,000 meters in the initial evaluation phase.
+On August 30, 2023, the Company announced a planned initial diamond drilling program that focused on targets identified on the west side of the project, nearest to the Rio Tinto mine.
+The program evaluated six priority targets and comprised approximately 3,000 meters in the initial evaluation phase.

 In October 2023, the Company initiated its drilling campaign with one rig.
-Agreements with landowners are in place.
 There are no environmental restrictions in the target areas and therefore drilling can be permitted by the Mining Department.
+The initial program identified low grade sulphide mineralization (predominantly pyrite) and prospective alteration but did not result in a new mineral discovery..
+All of the platforms have been restored.